renovatebot/renovate/docs/development/local-development.md

 _Windows_

-The following steps work to set up a brand new Windows 10 installation for developing Renovate.
+The following steps work to set up a brand-new Windows 10 installation for developing Renovate.
 If you already have some components installed, you can naturally skip them.

 - Install [Git](https://git-scm.com/downloads).
 Make sure you've [configured your username and email](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).